tinted-theming/tinted-terminal/README.md

-Put the prebuilt `*.theme` files from `colorschemes/` into `~/.local/share/xfce4/terminal/colorschemes/` (create this directory if it does not exist), and the themes will be available under `Edit > Preferences... > Colors > Presets`
+Put the prebuilt `*.theme` files from `colorschemes/` into `~/.local/share/xfce4/terminal/colorschemes/` (create this directory if it does not exist), and the themes will be available under `Preferences > Colors > Presets`.

 ```sh
 mkdir -p ~/.local/share/xfce4/terminal